Skip to content

 • Frontend: http://localhost:5173

-Access the application at: http://localhost:5173
+Access the application at: http://localhost:5173 and sign in with Steam/SSO from the login page.

-Steam login in local development
+Steam login in local developmentΒΆ

 When you use Login with Steam in local dev, Steam is redirected back to the API on port 3000, and the API then redirects the browser to the frontend.